 The division of responsibilities is not fixed, and it has changed several times since devolution began in 1999.
 In 2009, the independent Calman Commission recommended a significant transfer of tax raising powers to make sure the Scottish Parliament has responsibility for raising money, as well as spending it.

 The UK government agreed with the Calman Commission’s recommendations, and through the Scotland Act 2012 provided the largest transfer of financial powers from Westminster since the creation of the United Kingdom.
-We are now working with the Scottish government to implement the Scotland Act.

-We introduced a Bill in 2010 to implement the Calman Commission’s recommendations.
-The Bill was passed into law in 2012.
 The Scotland Act 2012 transferred new powers to the Scottish Parliament so that it can raise its own taxes.
 It also introduced a range of measures to strengthen the devolved administration in Scotland.

 Some of these changes have already taken effect.
 These include the transfer of powers to set the drink-drive limit, ban air weapons and set the national speed limit in Scotland.

 The tax-raising powers will come into effect in full by April 2016.
 These powers include the introduction of a new Scottish land and landfill taxes and the new Scottish rate of income tax.

 Every year an annual report is published setting out the progress towards implementing the new tax powers.